Tolulophey/REST-API-with-express-Booking-Flight-API/README.md

 ## Booking Flight API Reference

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:3000/` expect if another port is specified.
+The backend app is hosted at the default, `http://127.0.0.1:3000/` except if another port is specified.
 - Authentication: This version of the application does not require authentication or API keys.